Skip to main content

 ModelClient.fetch()

-Fetches function signature definitions from the model and defines the functions in the client.
-This method is called automatically when accessing model methods.
+Fetch function signature definitions from the model and define the functions in the client.

 Example: